 RNAS personnel involved themselves in the local community, even putting on a concert.
 However, parents of daughters complained that the prefix to RNAS Hill of Oaks stood for Rather Naughty After Sunset!

-On 20 May 1917, two Windermere graduates, Flight Sub-Lieutenants Charles Morrish and Henry Boswell, were officially credited with the first aerial sinking of a U-boat.
-Both of them were awarded the Distinguished Service Cross.
+Windermere graduates, Flight Sub-Lieutenants Charles Morrish and Henry Boswell, were credited officially with the first aerial sinking of a U-boat.
+On 22 June 1917, both of them were awarded the Distinguished Service Cross (‘DSC’).

 After RNAS Calshot and RNAS Killingholme, Adams was posted to the Dardanelles.
-On 13 July 1916, he was mentioned in despatches, and on 31 August 1917, was awarded the DSC for services in the Eastern Mediterranean.
+On 25 November 1916, he led a flight of 9 Nieuport aeroplanes from RNAS Imbros, Turkey to Bucharest.
+On 13 July 1916, he was Mentioned in Despatches, and on 1 October 1917, was awarded the DSC for services in the Eastern Mediterranean.